andrejcarlo/andreicarlo/content/cv.md

 ## Summary

-I am particularly interested in the fields of computer vision, deep learning, machine perception, planning and decision-making under uncertainty, optimal control, and (reinforcement) learning for control, all within the [realm of robotics](/projects).
+I am particularly interested in the fields of computer vision, deep learning, machine perception, planning and decision-making under uncertainty, optimal control, and deep reinforcement learning for control, all within the [realm of robotics](/projects).

 ---